freeCodeCamp/freeCodeCamp/guide/english/certifications/coding-interview-prep/index.md

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.

+<a href='https://medium.freecodecamp.org/coding-interviews-for-dummies-5e048933b82b' target='_blank' rel='nofollow'> This is an article writeen by Yangshun Tay about making the best out of your next coding interview.

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

 #### More Information: